Do you deserve to be happy?

 I hope you answered yes to that question!
 After all, as human beings, spiritual beings or any kind of beings, we all deserve to be happy some if not most of the time, right?!

 Which leads to the next question; how are you applying that theme to your everyday life?

-Recently I was among a group of therapists who were asked to answer the question; why don’t I make time for self care?
+Recently I was among a group of therapists who were asked to answer the question; why don’t I make time for self-care?

 The majority of the answers revealed that even students of psychology who understand the importance of self-care don’t make themselves enough of a priority to practice it.

-Deeper discussion revealed that beneath the “I don’t have time” reason lurked the feeling that they didn’t deserve to prioritize their needs above the needs of others.
+The deeper discussion revealed that beneath the “I don’t have time” reason lurked the feeling that they didn’t deserve to prioritize their needs above the needs of others.
 Of course, I deserve to be happy, went the reasoning, but not to put my own happiness first.

 So where do these deeply held beliefs about what we deserve come from?
 How did we first learn about what we do and do not deserve?

 First, it’s important to separate the terms earn and deserve.
-Earn is objective; you earned a first prize, you earned the money to buy what you want, you even earn respect, it’s quantifiable.
+Earn is objective; you earned a first prize, you earned the money to buy what you want, and you even earn respect, it’s quantifiable.

-The second thing to know, is that we typically learn what we do and don’t deserve from other people long before we have the ability to discern whether these ideas are really true.
+The second thing to know is that we typically learn what we do and don’t deserve from other people long before we have the ability to discern whether these ideas are really true.

 “Deserve” is also a power trope; a training word used by authority figures mainly when speaking to children about whether their behavior warrants reward.
 It’s often subjective.